HOUNDSTONGUE

 Habitat: On sandy and sunny places, often near the sea, likes sand dunes and shingle.
 Inland on dry rather bare grassy places, liking lime.

-PYRROLIDIZINE ALKALOIDS
+PYRROLIZIDINE ALKALOIDS

-Houndstongue contains four pyrrolizidine alkaloids, cynoglossine, consolidin (consolidine), Echinatine (Indicine) and Heliosupine (an open diester pyrrolizidine alkaloid).
-The main pyrrolidizine alkaloid in Houndstongue is heliosupine, followed by echinatine and consolidine (a gluco-alkaloid, which hydrolyses to a sugar molecule and consolicine) which paralyses the CNS in cattle frogs and vertebrates.
+Hound's-tongue contains four pyrrolizidine alkaloids, cynoglossine, consolidin (consolidine), Echinatine (Indicine) and Heliosupine (an open diester pyrrolizidine alkaloid).
+The main pyrrolizidine alkaloid in Hound's-tongue is Heliosupine (aka Cynoglossophine), followed by echinatine and consolidine (a gluco-alkaloid, which hydrolyses to a sugar molecule and consolicine) which paralyses the CNS in cattle frogs and vertebrates.
 Large doses in cattle cause excessive thirst and palsy of the hind legs.
-Cynoglossine, which is thrice as potent as consolidine, occurs in the roots, and has a paralytic effect similar to the action of curarine on frog muscles.
-Pyrrolizidine alkaloids are metabolically activated within the liver and there will alkylate both proteins and DNA molecules; they are therefore hepatotoxic causing liver damage, as well as mutagenic, teratogenic and carcinogenic.
-Substantial ingestion results in inhibition of neurons and paralysis.
+Cynoglossine, which is thrice as potent as consolidine, occurs in the roots, and has a paralytic effect similar to the action of curarine (an alkaloid extracted from curare) on frog muscles.

-The first two are used medicinally to relieve pain which they accomplish by depressing the Central Nervous System but are potentially carcinogenic.
+The first two, Heliosupine and Indicine, are used medicinally to relieve pain which they accomplish by depressing the Central Nervous System, but are potentially carcinogenic (see above paragraph).
 A related compound to indicine, indicine N-oxide, (where an oxygen atom is co-ordinate bonded to the shared ring nitrogen atom) is being tested as a drug against cancer.

-Houndstongue is poisonous to cattle, which can develop nervous symptoms and diarrhoea from which recovery is unlikely even given 3 months.
+Hound's-tongue is poisonous to cattle, which can develop nervous symptoms and diarrhoea from which recovery is unlikely even given 3 months.

 Distribution